-Use a specific measuring cup or scoop to get out your pet’s food, not the dish itself, which could contaminate the bag of food.
+Use a specific measuring cup or food scoop to get out your pet’s food, not the dish itself, which could contaminate the bag of food.
 Wash it with soap and water after each use.

 21. Do Not Mix

-Don’t mix bags of food together.
+In terms of cat or dog food storage, be sure not to mix bags of food together.
 There’s no way to know how long some of the food has been in your pet’s food container.
 Instead, wait for a bag to be completely empty, then wash out the container and start with the new bag.